-Hasselt University is organizing the first PhD course on the management of urbanized protected areas (UPAs) integrating expertise from different disciplines.
+Hasselt University is organising the first PhD course on the management of urbanised protected areas (UPAs) integrating expertise from different disciplines.

 Monitoring and management of UPA - During the last decades, outdoor recreation has become progressively more important, especially in UPAs, while biodiversity continues to decline by human-induced stress such as tourism, road infrastructure and urbanisation.
 In this arena of conflicting demands, careful planning of the area, its infrastructure and activities is needed to sustain the value of UPAs.
 In this process, stakeholder participation and visitor management are very important, in order to develop effective management strategies.

 Interdisciplinary approach – The development and implementation of effective UPA conservation management strategies requires an interdisciplinary approach.
 Therefore, the summer school uses building blocks from different disciplines: environmental biology, tourism, transportation sciences, urban and landscape design, architecture, environmental law and environmental economics.
 National and international experts offer methodological approaches which are applied by interdisciplinary teams of students who jointly work on addressing conservation management challenges.

 National Park Hoge Kempen as a research case - The summer school will take place in the Field Research Centre (FRC) of Hasselt University located at the main entrance of the Hoge Kempen National Park (NPHK), Connecterra, Terhills.
 The NPHK is a protected area in a highly urbanized area, and is of great value to the region as a natural environment and as a tourism destination.
 Although the methodological approach will be framed in a broader context of UPA, the NPHK will serve as the case study on which the theories will be applied.

 - Conflicts between new road infrastructure and nature protection

 - The effect of stress on wild life in a UPA